rasbt/watermark/README.md

 <br>

 ## Installation and updating

 [[top](#sections)]

 The `watermark` line magic can be installed by executing

+    pip install watermark

+or

     pip install -e git+https://github.com/rasbt/watermark#egg=watermark

 <br>

+To remove watermark, simply delete it from the ``.ipython/extensions/`` directory, which is typically located in a user's home directory.

 ## Usage

 [[top](#sections)]

 After successful installation, the `watermark` magic extension can be loaded via: